 At the time of publishing, an annual subscription costs $69.99, and a person can purchase a lifetime subscription for $399.99.

 People can access Calm through a browser or download the app on iOS and Android devices.

 Headspace and Calm are two apps that offer similar meditation services.

-Both companies offer a free trial.
-However, people will need to pay for a monthly, yearly, or lifetime subscription to access any content after the trial ends.
+Both companies offer free trials.
+However, an individual needs to pay for a monthly, yearly, or lifetime subscription to access their content after their trial ends.